davidpriest/ptp-tools/README.md

 toolset with a document package.

 The tools can also be called independently.
-When doing so, several environment variables must be configured before calling the tool:
+When doing so, several environment variables must be configured before calling the tool by sourcing the `init.sh` (Bash) or calling the `init.bat` (Windows) file.

-`DOCTOOLS`: the path to the toolset root directory.

-`PATH`: paths to the tools in the toolset root directory

-`XML_CATALOG_FILES`: path to the XML catalog used by the toolset, used to convert Docbook URIs to local file references.

 Here is an example where an existing Docbook XML file is transformed to PDF and HTML:

     #!/bin/bash
     # Configure essential environment variables
-    export DOCTOOLS=$PWD/../tools
-    export PATH=$DOCTOOLS/xmlsh/unix:$DOCTOOLS/fop:$PATH
-    export XML_CATALOG_FILES=$DOCTOOLS/CATALOG.XML
+    source ../tools/init.sh

     filename=${1%.xml} # remove extension